Tipser/slate/source/includes/_tipser-elements.md

 * `CheckoutOrderProcessing ` - a loading animation for checkout processing
 * `CheckoutOrderConfirmation`- a confirmation page displaying a summary of the completed order

-The elements `ModularCheckout.New`, `ModularCheckout.Processing` and `ModularCheckout.Confirmed`  are helper elements that are used to conditionally render their children only for a given checkout status.
+The elements `ModularCheckout.New`, `ModularCheckout.Processing`, `ModularCheckout.Empty` and `ModularCheckout.Confirmed`  are helper elements that are used
+to conditionally render their children only for a given checkout status.
 If none of these elements, will be used, all the elements passed to `ModularCheckout` will be rendered for every checkout status.